kejzlarv/kejzlar.github.io/content/posts/logistic-python.md

 |--------|-------------|-----------|----------|
 | 0.41   | 0.95        | 0.58      | 0.05     |

-The shortcoming of all the quantities that we just computed that they depend on the value of the classification threshold.
+The shortcoming of all the quantities that we just computed is that they depend on the classification threshold.
 Popular metrics used for classification are the [Receiver Operating Characteristics](https://developers.google.com/machine-learning/crash-course/classification/roc-and-auc) (ROC) curve and the area under the ROC curve (AUC).
-The ROC curve a plot of true positive rate (recall) vs false positive rate (fall-out) shows the performance of classifier at various classification thresholds.
+The ROC curve is a plot of true positive rate (recall) vs false positive rate (fall-out) that shows the performance of classifier at various classification thresholds.
 Lowering the classification threshold classifies more items as positive, thus increasing both false positives and true positives.
 The AUC measures the entire two-dimensional area underneath the entire ROC curve.
 AUC provides an aggregate measure of performance across all possible classification thresholds.
 AUC ranges in value from 0 to 1.
 A model whose predictions are 100% wrong has an AUC of 0.0; one whose predictions are 100% correct has an AUC of 1.0.
-A model that assigns a class label randomly will have AUC 0.5.
-Therefore the higher the AUC, the better the classifier irrespective of the classification threshold.
+A model that assigns a class label randomly will have AUC of 0.5.
+Therefore, the higher the AUC, the better the classifier irrespective of the classification threshold.
 Fortunately, `sklearn` has a pre-build functions that make printing the ROC curves and computing AUC simple.

 {{< highlight Python >}}
 from sklearn.metrics import roc_auc_score